Wildfire Safety Advancements

 We are hard at work to strengthen our systems and facilities, and to educate our community, in order to reduce the potential of wildfires in our region.
 Sign up to ensure you get notified of wildfire events.

-Wildfire safety advancements aim to reduce customer impacts and potential wildfire ignitions in 2020.
+Wildfire safety advancements aim to reduce customer impacts and potential wildfire ignitions.

 SDG&E utilizes over 100 cameras that allow us to constantly monitor the potential of wildfire events.
 This state-of-the art camera network includes 17 high-definition, live-streaming, pan-tilt-zoom cameras that help CAL FIRE more quickly locate and size up wildfires to develop initial plans of attack for first responders prior to their arrival.
 These cameras and the entire network have become vital in SDG&E’s prevention of wildfire spread.